Greg-T8/Notebook/topics/tools/powershell/practical-automation-with-powershell/ch6-making-adaptable-automations/index.md

 }
 ```

-### 6.3.1 - Organizing Your Data
+### 6.3.1 - Organizing Your Data (Creating a single config file)
 At this point, there are five separate functions: `Disable-WindowsService`, `Install-RequiredFeatures`, `Set-FirewallDefaults`, `Test-SecurityBaseline`, and `Set-SecurityBaseline`.
 The next step is to build a simple configuration file that you can feed into the parameters for each of these functions.

 The best way to achieve this is to create a class that models the data you need to send to each function.
 The author demonstrates this by using the `ServerConfig` class.

 #### Creating a Server Config Class
-The following code is used to create a server config class.
-This class definition would typically be stored in the module (.psm1) file.
+The following code is used to create the `ServerConfig` class.
+This class definition is typically be stored in the module (.psm1) file.

 ```powershell
 class ServerConfig {